 This webpage is the current version of rePatch ·7 (the reverse side of Chapter 7·) of Turning Signs, as of 10 January 2021.
 Each point is independent but some terms are hyperlinked to their definitions or to related contexts elsewhere.

 To save your place when reading this page, click the [next] at the end of any section and then save a bookmark with your browser.

 Tip: You can also search this page or the whole netbook or the gnoxic blog for any term.

 Life is what happens to you while you're busy making other plans.— John Lennon, ‘Beautiful Boy’

-Experience is re-cognized as such when the immediate object of the cognition or thought-sign is understood to be not merely flotsam in the little current of internal dialogue but an actual feature of the Big Current, i.e. of Nature's dynamics.
-This can happen when the reader (interpreter) understands the writer (utterer) of a sign to be speaking from experience, whether the sign itself is factual or fictional: the experient feels the shock of recognition.
+Experience is re-cognized as such when the immediate object of the cognition or thought-sign is understood to be not merely flotsam in the little current of internal dialogue but an actual feature of the Big Current, ‘the course of life.’
+This can happen when the reader (interpreter) understands the writer (utterer) of a symbol to be speaking from experience, whether the sign itself is factual or fictional: the experient actually feels the shock of recognition.

 ἐὰν μὴ ἔλπηται ἀνέλπιστον οὐκ ἐξευρήσει, ἀνεξερεύνητον ἐὸν καὶ ἄπορον.